 \subsection{Data-driven clustering of salient patterns}

-We focus now the attention on the clustering of the most salient patters extracted in Section~\ref{sub:ex}.
-We would like indeed to answer the question: \emph{how can we link the activity of pattern recognition to some medical conditions, appearing when a {ICU-AI} is approaching? } Our strategy for answering the question is the following:
+We focus now our attention on the clustering of the most salient patterns extracted in Section~\ref{sub:ex}.
+We would like indeed to answer the question: \emph{how can we link the activity of pattern recognition to some medical conditions, appearing when an {ICU-AI} is approaching? } Our strategy for answering the question is the following:

-\begin{enumerate} \item We collect the set of the most predictive patterns with amplitude 8 hours, obtained by applying the SMOE scale to the time-series instances, as explained in Section~\ref{icuai:ICUFAI_SMOE}. \item We consider four clinical critical conditions, i.e., \emph{tachycardia}, \emph{hypotension}, \emph{desaturation}, and \emph{hyperventilation} (see Table \ref{tab:criteria}), which could predict the approaching of one {ICU-AI} episode.
+\begin{enumerate} \item We collect the set of the most predictive patterns with an amplitude of 8 hours, obtained by applying the SMOE scale to the time series instances, as explained in Section~\ref{icuai:ICUFAI_SMOE}. \item We consider four clinical critical conditions, i.e., \emph{tachycardia}, \emph{hypotension}, \emph{desaturation}, and \emph{hyperventilation} (see Table \ref{tab:criteria}), which could predict the approaching of one {ICU-AI} episode.
 These medical conditions reflect the main symptoms of the Systemic Inflammatory Response Syndrome (SIRS), see \cite{chakraborty2019systemic}.
-Tachycardia, hypotension, and hyperventilation are quite spread in the ICU, and they usually mentioned in general guidelines for the ascertainment of {SIRS} \cite[]{comstedt2009systemic}.
+Tachycardia, hypotension, and hyperventilation are quite spread in the ICU, and they are usually mentioned in general guidelines for the ascertainment of {SIRS} \cite[]{comstedt2009systemic}.
 For the criteria reported in Table \ref{tab:criteria} we refer to \cite{comstedt2009systemic}; in specific for Desaturation, we refer to \cite[]{hafen2018oxygen}. \item We evaluate the mean values of HR, ABP, $\operatorname{SaO_{2}}$ and BR for each of the most salient \emph{8-hour pattern} extracted via the SMOE scale.
 Depending on the values obtained (see the criteria in Table~\ref{tab:criteria}), we check the presence of the four clinical critical conditions.
 Thus, the combination of these conditions produces 16 different possible clinical situations of interest, as shown in Table~\ref{tab:clusters}: they represent the classes of the proposed data-driven clustering.
-In Figure~\ref{fig:graph_clusters} the 16 distinct classes are represented as nodes of a graph (i.e., a four dimensional hypercube).
+In Figure~\ref{fig:graph_clusters} the 16 distinct classes are represented as nodes of a graph (i.e., a four-dimensional hypercube ($\mathcal{Q}_4$)).

 \end{enumerate}